 De novo ID mutational signature discovery from large cohorts with mSigHdp.

-As Non-negative Matrix Factorization (NMF) is widely used for signature discovery analysis, the tool based on a non-parametric Bayesian approach demonstrates significant advantages.
-This approach allows for the automatic inference of optimal solutions and the sensitive and accurate extraction of mutational signatures from large cohorts.
-The development of Hierarchical Dirichlet Process (HDP) based extraction model mSigHdp allows a more sensitive and accurate extraction of ID signatures from large scales of genomics data (Liu et al. 2023).
-We performed de novo mutational signature analysis using mSigHdp on a total of 7,013 whole-genome sequencing (WGS) samples.
-This dataset comprises 2,780 genomes from the PCAWG dataset and 4,233 genomes from the HMF dataset.
+Although Non-negative Matrix Factorization (NMF) is widely used for in-silico signature discovery, complementary approaches based on hierarchical Dirichlet process may offer advantages.
+In particular, the R package mSigHdp (mutational signatures from hierarchical Dirichlet processes)had better benchmarking results on mutational signature discovery in synthetic ID (and SBS) data (Liu et al. 2023).
+In addition, mSigHdp’s model infers a posterior distribution of the number of signatures, which NMF based approaches sometimes struggle with.

+In this study we used mSigHdp to discover mutational signatures in the whole-genome somatic mutations from a total of 7,013tumors, with 2,780 tumors from the PCAWG consortium<ref> and 4,233 from the Hartwig Medical Foundation collection.
 The extraction was performed in three ways: (1) all samples together, (2) samples with high tumor mutation burdens (TMBs, details in Method) and (3) analyzing each individual tumor type separately to identify tumor-type-specific rare signatures (Figure 1A).

 We then consolidated highly similar signatures from all extractions and removed those that can be reconstructed by other signatures.
 Next, we compared our mSigHdp-extracted signatures to those in COSMIC v3.4 and categorized them into three groups: (1) previously reported signatures (matching COSMIC v3.4 with cosine similarity > 0.85), labeled "C_IDX" (Figure 1B, Figure S1); (2) merged signatures combining multiple COSMIC v3.4 signatures; and (3) novel signatures not fitting the previous categories, labeled "H_IDX" (Figure 1C).
 Notably, all signatures reported here are supported by at least one sample, ensuring their presence in our dataset (Figure S2).
 Our analysis focuses on groups (1) and (3), omitting merged signatures as they are explicable by known signatures from (1).
 In total, we identified 33 distinct mutational signatures.

-Previously report signatures
+Previously reported signatures

 Our analysis successfully reproduced 18 out of 23 COSMIC (v3.4) ID signatures.
 The remaining 5 signatures were either derived from whole-exome sequencing (WES) data (e.g., ID15 and ID16) or from studies not utilizing PCAWG or HMF data (e.g., ID20, ID21, ID22).
 In summary, mSigHdp's capability to identify nearly all COSMIC signatures underscores its reliability in mutational signature analysis.